north-road/slyr/README.md

  - `style_to_bin.py` Exports the contents of an ESRI `.style` database to individual `.bin` binary files, each containing an encoded version of a single symbol
  - `style_to_qgis_xml.py` Converts the contents of an ESRI `.style` database to a QGIS 3.x Style `.xml` file, ready for importing direct into your QGIS style library (requires QGIS 3.x)

  All tools require the command line `mdbtools` for handling the `.style` database files.
 Binaries of these can be downloaded from [https://github.com/lsgunth/mdbtools-win](https://github.com/lsgunth/mdbtools-win), and they should be extracted and available in the Windows path.
+Alternatively, you can extract them to any folder and then setup the correct path to that folder through the Settings -> Options -> SLYR panel.

 QGIS Plugin
 ===========

-SLYR also functions as a QGIS plugin (for QGIS >= 3.2).
-Just copy the whole slyr folder to your QGIS profile Python -> plugins path, launch QGIS and enable the plugin.
+SLYR also functions as a QGIS plugin (for QGIS >= 3.4).
+The community (unlicensed) version of the plugin is available via the standard QGIS plugins repository, so you can install it directly from within QGIS itself.

 The plugin adds a new group to the Processing Toolbox for "SLYR", containing tools for conversion of style databases to QGIS symbol styles.
 Note that Windows users will first need to setup the path to the mdbtools binaries via Options - Processing - Providers - SLYR.
 There's also an algorithm for converting color palettes stored in style files to the standard GPL color palette text format.